PipedreamHQ/pipedream/docs/docs/workflows/sharing/README.md

 ::: tip Connected Accounts are not shared

-Your shared workflow link will not include your own connected accounts.
+Shared workflow links **will not** include your own connected accounts.
 Instead in this new workflow the user of your workflow link will be prompted to connect their own accounts.

 :::